linkml/linkml/docs/howtos/ontologies-as-values.md

 |NCBIGene:5189|HP:0001250|
 |NCBIGene:5189|HP:0001252|

+### Simple schema for pairwise associations

-The simplest data model that could work for this case is:
+The simplest possible data model that could work for this case is:

 ```yaml
 classes: